-The Center for Advising & Retention (CAR) provides academic success advocacy services, including academic advising, course selection, degree plan counseling, and monitoring and intervention, Academic Improvement Plans and transfer/transcript evaluation.
-The CAR helps students learn to “drive” their academic success by teaching them to take control of all decisions concerning their academic experience.
-Additionally, the advisors advocate for students with faculty.
+Freshman Academic Advising and Advocacy provides academic success advocacy services, including academic advising, course selection, degree plan counseling, and monitoring and intervention, academic improvement plans, and transcript evaluation.
+This vital component of the Center for Academic Resources and Support (CARS) helps students learn to “drive” their academic success by teaching them to take control of all decisions concerning their academic experience.
+Additionally, the advisors advocate for students with faculty when warranted.

-CAR houses five academic advisors who assist freshmen; however, undeclared sophomores and upperclassmen are assisted when necessary.
-During the freshman year, advisors are a student’s most important connection to the university.
-Advisors, through bi-weekly meetings with students, provide stability and help them to understand that pursing a higher education is a serious responsibility.
-The transition from high school to college can sometimes be difficult and advisors are the first resource of support beyond the classroom.
+The Advising-Advocacy component of CARS consists of academic advisor-advocates who assist freshmen and are students’ most important connection to the university.
+Advisor-Advocates, through mandatory advising conferences, provide stability and help students to understand that pursing a higher education is a serious responsibility.
+The transition from high school to college can sometimes be difficult and advisor-advocates are the first resource of support beyond the classroom.

 - Maintain regular contact with his/her advisor.